Business Traveller - Online Privacy Statement

 If you wish to control what cookies are set on your device through the KPMG website then you can do this but it is important to note that if you change your settings and block certain cookies, this means that certain personalised features cannot then be provided and accordingly you may not be able to take full advantage of all of the websites' features.

-2c) Do Not Track signals
+Do Not Track signals

 Our websites may not recognize browser-based Do Not Track signals.
 However, as discussed above under "Cookies", your browser may be set to block all cookies, or to block "third-party" cookies.
 Cookies that we set on our websites are considered "first-party" cookies

-2d) Geo-Location data tracking
+4. Geo-Location data tracking

 If enabled by the user, the location of the mobile device with KPMG LINK Anywhere installed is collected using a combination of the onboard GPS, WiFi location information and cell tower triangulation.
 This location data is collected automatically at regular intervals or if a large distance has been travelled.
 The data stored is not sufficient to locate an individual at street-level as it is only stored at country, state or city level (depending on client and user preferences).
+This data is collected and processed by KPMG on behalf of it’s clients and is not used by KPMG for its own purposes.

 Is the data stored in the system?